Interpreting and Translating Emojis

 Example of Emojis:

-Preventing youth gang involvement is a growing issue that ultimately results in short- and long-term negative outcomes.
-Gang involvement for youth has a significant negative impact on their family, friends, and communities.
-Gangs are typically defined as having the following characteristics: • Formal organizational structure. • Identifiable leadership. • Identified territory. • Recurrent interaction. • Involvement in serious or violent behavior.
-18 Drugs/ Trafficking * Disclaimer : These emojis are a part of the Apple IOS 16.4 update and are the best representation of those being used.
-Emojis may vary based on the device.
-Please note that not all emojis will look the same.
-Drug trafficking is a global illicit trade involving the cultivation, manufacturing, distribution, and sale of substances that are subject to drug prohibition laws.
-19 Drug trafficking is a major issue that poses significant social, economic, and health challenges.
-When youth get involved in drug trafficking, there are many consequences.
-Involvement not only leads to increased instances of addiction, but it may also lead to youth becoming involved in very dangerous and unfortunate outcomes, including violence and instability.
-The use and abuse of drugs, particularly among young individuals, can have detrimental effects on their physical and mental health, academic performance, relationships, and overall well-being.
-Emoji Translation Emoji Translation
+DRUGS/TRAFFICKING Drug trafficking is a global illicit trade involving the cultivation, manufacturing, distribution, and sale of substances that are subject to drug prohibition laws.
+25 Drug trafficking is a transnational issue that poses significant social, economic, and health challenges.
+When youth are involved in drug trafficking, there are many consequences.
+Involvement not only leads to increased rates of substance use and addiction but also may lead to youth becoming involved in very dangerous and unfortunate outcomes, including violence and instability.
+26 The use and abuse of drugs, particularly among young individuals, can have detrimental effects on their physical and mental health, academic performance, relationships, and overall well-being.
+27 Emoji Translation Emoji Translation

 Encrypted App.
 Online Sales